 - Tours: Paris Muse is great.
 We’ve done three kid-oriented walking tours with them, through the Marais, Notre Dame and the Louvre, and all were excellent.
 Their guides kept our kids thoroughly entertained while educating them on art, history, architecture and culture.
 My oldest daughter was Joan of Arc for Halloween because of their tours!

 - Hotel: The Cler Hotel is a perfectly-located boutique hotel, on Rue Cler in the 7th arr., only a few minutes from the Eiffel Tower.
 They have multiple options for families of 4 or 5.

 - Activity: Luxembourg Gardens.
 From sailing toy boats to the amazing playground, we end up here several times during every trip.

 - Activity: Cook’n With Class cooking classes.
 We did a macaroon-making class and really enjoyed it.
 When we return we want to move on to breads and pastries.

 - Hotel: The Sofitel Athens Airport is incredibly convenient if you have a late arrival or an early departure.
 It’s only a couple of minutes’ walk to the metro and then roughly an hour (16 stops) to the Plaka/Acropolis, so you can stay at the airport and still walk around the best parts of Athens.
 If you’re staying for multiple days, stay in the city.
 If you only have a one-night layover, the Sofitel is great.

 - Destination: Far less touristy than Mykonos or Santorini (no cruise ships!) and very family-friendly.
-My blog post on our three weeks on Naxos is here.
+My blog post on our three weeks on Naxos with all of our recommendations is here.

 - Hotel: Nissaki Beach Hotel.
 Great location on a kid-friendly beach, excellent pool, wonderful breakfasts and staff.
 It was a perfect base for us for three weeks on Naxos.